jerdog/auth0-blog/_posts/2018-08-20-validate-user-emails-fast-using-kickbox-and-auth0-hooks.markdown

 In this case, we are looking at the Sendex score only.
 If the Sendex score is over `0.75`, we assume that the email address is safe and good to go.
 There are various other checks that we could make to decide if we want to accept the user not.

 Using this code will send back a generic error message to the end-user on the [Auth0 Universal Login page](https://auth0.com/docs/hosted-pages/login) when the user is trying to sign up with an invalid email.

+{% include tweet_quote.html quote_text="Auth0 Hooks are a new extensibility mechanism in Auth0 that allows us to customize the behavior of the Auth0 platform using Node.js." %}

 ## Taking the User Experience One Step Further